rizac/stream2segment/README.md

 online (replacing hyphens with spaces).
 Once the notebook is created and executed:

-a. (optional) If you want to include the notebook also as example in the `s2s init` command,
-     look at `stream2segment/cli.py`
+- (optional) If you want to include the notebook also as example in the `s2s init` command, look at `stream2segment/cli.py`

-b.
-Make the notebook being executed during tests (see examples in `tests/misc/test_notebook.py`)
-     and run tests to check everything works.
+- Make the notebook being executed during tests (see examples in `tests/misc/test_notebook.py`) and run tests to check everything works.

-c.
-Make the notebook visible in the wiki by adding a reference to it
-     (the notebook URL is the file name with no extension, I guess case insensitive).
+- Make the notebook visible in the wiki by adding a reference to it (the notebook URL is the file name with no extension, I guess case insensitive).
 A reference can be added in several places: